MarcoDVisser/thesis/README.md

 ## Contents

 #### Chapter 1
-A need for integration across scales
+An exercise in cross scale integration

 #### Chapter 2
 Tri-trophic interactions affect density dependence of seed fate in a tropical forest palm.